Fourteen Points: Allies

 Wilson with his 14 points choosing between competing claims.
 Babies represent the rival claims of the British, French, Italians, Poles, Russians, and the enemy states.
 American political cartoon, 1919.

 Wilson at first considered abandoning his speech after the British prime minister David Lloyd George delivered a speech outlining British war aims, many of which were similar to Wilson's aspirations, at Caxton Hall on January 5, 1918.
 Lloyd George stated that he had consulted leaders of "the Great Dominions overseas" before making his speech, so it would appear that Canada, Australia, New Zealand, South Africa and Newfoundland were in broad agreement.
 Lloyd George stated that the British war aims were "self-determination" for the subject peoples of the Austrian and Ottoman empires.
 Wilson was persuaded by his adviser House to go ahead, and Wilson's speech overshadowed Lloyd George's and is better remembered by posterity.

-The speech was made without prior coordination or consultation with Wilson's counterparts in Europe.
-Clemenceau, upon hearing of the Fourteen Points, was said to have sarcastically proclaimed, "The good Lord had only ten!"
+Wilson's speech was made without prior coordination or consultation with Wilson's counterparts in Europe.
+The British response was a delicate balancing act.
+The government leaders publicly welcomed the speech to maintain Allied unity and appeal to war-weary citizens.
+However their private reaction ranged from skepticism to outright rejection of specific points that threatened the British Empire.
+In France, Clemenceau, upon hearing of the Fourteen Points, was said to have sarcastically proclaimed, "The good Lord had only ten!"
 (Le bon Dieu n'en avait que dix !).

 As a major public statement of war aims, it became the basis for the terms of the German surrender at the end of the First World War.
-After the speech, House worked to secure the acceptance of the Fourteen Points by Entente leaders.
+After the speech, Colonel House worked to secure the acceptance of the Fourteen Points by Entente leaders.
 On October 16, 1918, President Woodrow Wilson and Sir William Wiseman, the head of British intelligence in America, had an interview.
 This interview was one reason why the German government accepted the Fourteen Points and the stated principles for peace negotiations.

 The report was made as negotiation points, and the Fourteen Points were later accepted by France and Italy on November 1, 1918.
 Britain later signed off on all of the points except the freedom of the seas.
 The United Kingdom also wanted Germany to make reparation payments for the war, and thought that should be added to the Fourteen Points.
 The speech was delivered 10 months before the Armistice with Germany and became the basis for the terms of the German surrender, as negotiated at the Paris Peace Conference in 1919.